How to Create Your 2025 PCOS Wellness Plan (Step-by-Step)

 3. Anti-inflammatory Diet

-Focus on leafy greens, berries, omega-3s, turmeric, and avoid dairy/gluten if you’re sensitive.
+Eat greens, berries, omega-3s, turmeric, and avoid dairy/gluten (you are sensitive).

 PCOS in Teens and Young Adults